 NBA Game Summary - New Orleans at Boston

-Boston, MA (Sports Network) - Paul Pierce scored 28 points and the Celtics beat the New Orleans Hornets, 94-82, to win their 14th in a row and continue the best start in franchise history.
+Boston, MA (Sports Network) - Paul Pierce scored 27 points and the Boston Celtics remained unbeaten with a 97-87 victory over the New Orleans Hornets.

 Ray Allen tallied 17 points, while Kevin Garnett chipped in 14 points, seven rebounds and five assists for the Celtics, who moved to 4-0 on the season.
 Kendrick Perkins and Rasheed Wallace each scored 12 points.

 "Give them credit, they made a lot of shots down the stretch," Celtics coach Doc Rivers said of the Hornets.
 "I told our guys, so far this year, we've done a great job of each game building and improving.
 This was not one of those nights."

 Peja Stojakovic netted 26 points and Chris Paul contributed 22 points and eight assists for the Hornets, who were coming off a 97-92 home win against Sacramento on Friday.
 New Orleans went 13-of-28 from beyond the arc.

 "Well, I don't know how good you can feel," Stojakovic said of his contribution.
 "It's still a loss.
 We tried I think we didn't have enough focus for 48 minutes.
 Some parts of the game were good for us from both ends of the floor.
 But we just didn't have enough consistency."